Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Method

 \subsection{An Implicit Layer based on a Lippmann-Schwinger Solver}

 The U-Net architecture suffers from a field of view problem.
 This stems from two reasons.
 First, we train on low resolutions, allowing just a few meaningful levels when training.
 Second, as we use about 10 grid-points per wavelength, the waves of the Helmholtz solution cannot be represented meaningfully on very coarse levels.
 These two reasons limit the number of layers we can define in our U-Net.
 This creates a limited field of view: the U-Net struggles to propagate information over long ranges (e.g., from the boundaries to the center of the domain) when solving a large instance of the Helmholtz problem.
-Thus, these networks struggle to generalize to larger domains---especially domains that are larger than those used to train the U-Net.
+Thus, these networks struggle to generalize to higher-resolution domains---especially domains that include more elements than those used to train the U-Net.

-To create a solver that scales better to larger domains we propose replacing the layer at the coarsest level with a novel layer that mimics the exact solution of the coarsest grid in V-cycles and has a global field of view.
-We use a variant of the approach of~\cite{haber2019imex} where an ``implicit'' layer includes an inversion of a compact convolution kernel rather than a multiplication with one.
+To create a solver that scales better to larger domains we propose replacing the layer at the coarsest level with a novel layer that mimics the exact solution of the coarsest grid in V-cycles, which is obtained using matrix inversion, and has a \emph{global} field of view concerning the spatial space.
+To this end, we use a variant of the approach of~\cite{haber2019imex} where an ``implicit'' layer includes an inversion of a compact convolution kernel rather than a multiplication with one.

 To summarize the approach of~\cite{haber2019imex}, consider \cref{eq:resnet_layer} as a forward Euler discretization of an underlying continuous non-linear ODE or PDE~\cite{ruthotto2020deepmotivated},